BaptisteBdn/docker-selfhosted-apps/watchtower/README.md

 sudo docker-compose up -d
 ```

-Watchtower will then check for update every monday and send you a notification with gotify one an image is updated.
+Watchtower will then check for update every monday and send you a notification with gotify once an image is updated.

 # Update